Lectures on LHC Physics: QCD

 Strictly speaking, at each order in perturbation theory the scale dependence should vanish together with the ultraviolet poles, as long as there is only one scale affecting a given observable.
 However, defining the running strong coupling we sum one-loop vacuum polarization graphs.
 Even when we compute an observable at a given loop order, we implicitly include higher order contributions.
 They lead to a dependence of our perturbative result on the artificial scale $M^2$, which phenomenologists refer to as renormalization scale dependence.

-Using the $R$ ratio we see what our definition of the running coupling means in terms of re-summing logarithms: reorganizing our perturbative series to get rid of the ultraviolet divergence $\alpha_s(p^2)$ re-sums the scale logarithms $\log p^2/M^2$ to all orders in perturbation theory.
+Using the $R$ ratio we see what our definition of the running coupling means in terms of resumming logarithms: reorganizing our perturbative series to get rid of the ultraviolet divergence $\alpha_s(p^2)$ resums the scale logarithms $\log p^2/M^2$ to all orders in perturbation theory.
 We will need this picture once we introduce infrared divergences in the following section.